colcon/colcon.readthedocs.org/user/configuration.rst

 The key is the name of the package.
 The value can contain the same package specific settings as described in the `colcon.pkg files`_ section above.
-The only except is that specifying a package name is not supported.
+The only exception is that specifying a package name is not supported.

 By package path
 ~~~~~~~~~~~~~~~